MKand/the-london-travel-company/deploy/Helm.md

-# Pushing Movie Guru Helm Chart
+# Pushing The London Travel Agency Helm Chart

-This guide describes how to package the `movie-guru` Helm chart (from the `movie-guru-observability-challenge` directory), push it to Google Artifact Registry, and set up an OpenTelemetry collector.
+This guide describes how to package the `london-travel-agency` Helm chart (from the `movie-guru-observability-challenge` directory), push it to Google Artifact Registry, and set up an OpenTelemetry collector.

 ## Prerequisites